werwaser/Arrows-Bones/2 Articles/1 Characters/The Lilacs/Tristan Glacier.md

 Tristan has two special interests: cooking and [tarot?].
 His favourite music is girlie pop (Britney Spears, Doja Cat, Nicki Minaj, etc.).

 ---
-- Gets scarred by horror movies, somehow doesn't realise it
+- Gets scared by horror movies, somehow doesn't realise it
 - Has mild physical sensory issues
 - Is really bad at telling how much time has passed - obsessively keeps track of the time
 - would experience depersonalisation as a teen (symptom of aura)